bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Throws an "`[InvalidCharacterError](https://webidl.spec.whatwg.org/#invalidcharactererror)`" `[DOMException](https://webidl.spec.whatwg.org/#idl-DOMException)` if one of the arguments contains any [ASCII whitespace](https://infra.spec.whatwg.org/#ascii-whitespace).

-[DOMTokenList/remove](https://developer.mozilla.org/en-US/docs/Web/API/DOMTokenList/remove "The remove() method of the DOMTokenList interface removes the specified tokens from the list.")
+[DOMTokenList/remove](https://developer.mozilla.org/en-US/docs/Web/API/DOMTokenList/remove 'The remove() method of the DOMTokenList interface removes the specified tokens from the list.')

 In all current engines.